Enter Bird's Name in Search Box:

 |5" 12.7cm||8" 20.3cm||0.35 oz 9.9g||Parulidae||Setophaga graciae|

-Distribution: Prefers mature pine or a mix of pine/oak forest, during the spring/summer months it is seen in the southern regions of Colorado, touching into western Kansas, through the south-western regions of New Mexico and 2/3rd of Arizona.
-Migrates into Mexico and Central America during the winter months.
+Distribution: Prefers mature pine or a mix of pine/oak forest and during the spring/summer months it is seen in the southern regions of Colorado, touching into western Kansas, through the southwestern regions of New Mexico and two-thirds of Arizona.
+It migrates into Mexico and Central America during the winter months.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.